 Why and how did I start?

-I started bikepacking because I love the bike and I also love to discover new places.
+I started bikepacking because my love for the bike is big and I love to discover new places.
 Bikepacking brings these two things together.
 In preparation for my first bikepacking adventure I did a lot of research online.
 The information I was looking for mainly had to do with the stuff you need to bring on a trip.
 Also what choices you have to make in terms of the things you take with you as space is limited.
 All this to be as self-sufficient as possible.
 To save the time on research I described the six most important bikepacking essentials for you in detail below.

 1. Bikepacking bags